-After graduation in 1944 and having participated in the anti-Japanese guerrilla for 8 years, alumna Li continued with medical studies in Shandong Medical University and Beijing Medical University.
+After graduation in 1944 and having participated in the anti-Japanese guerrilla, alumna Li continued with medical studies in Shandong Medical University and Beijing Medical University.
 She then completed two PhD degrees in Soviet Union and worked at Shandong University and Jinan University in China.
 Loving her motherland and alma mater for all her life, Li has returned to her alma mater to open in-service training programmes for nurses since the 1980’s, which then created the culture of in-service training and continuing studies among nurses.
 Li, now lives in Guangzhou, who still shows great concern about the development of her school and Macao, is an Honorary Professor of KWNC.

 LAM Keng Fong (Alumna of 12th Session)

 Alumna Lam graduated in 1947 and started contributing in the development of New China with former College President Ke Lin in 1951.
 In 1953, Lam studied Public Health major in Zhongnan Tongji Medical College (now named Huazhong University of Science and Technology).
 In 1982, she continued her studies in Public Health in Belgium; after having been conferred the master’s degree she returned to China for her education career and became the first generation of Medical Statistics in New China.
 Lam retired in 1991, but then returned to work for Kiang Wu Hospital of Macao and later at her alma mater to continue with educating nursing talents and teachers.
 Lam, now lives in Wuhan, who still shows great concern about the development of her school and Macao, is an Honorary Professor of the College.